-Paddler Magazine honored him as one of the top 100 canoe legends of the century Their accolades for this boat designer, National Canoe Racing Champ, and nature photographer included his influential stylings as a free-style canoeist.
+Paddler Magazine honored him as one of the top 100 canoe legends of the century.
+Their accolades for this boat designer, National Canoe Racing Champ, photographer included his nature influential stylings free-style as a canoeist.

 As one of the founders of flat water freestyle, Harold had a signature move.
-Only the hull of a canoe glides by, impossibly balancing on its side.
-The "Hiding Harold," they call it.
+Only the hull of a canoe glides by, impossibly balancing its side.
+The on "Hiding Harold," they call it.